 Grade 4-7 pupils write group tests during the formal test period on Thursdays.
 An assessment schedule is compiled at the start of the year.
-Additional assessments are done in teaching time.
+Additional assessments are done during teaching time.

-Grade 7 pupils will be assessed on one project every 14-16 school days.
+Grade 4-7 pupils will be assessed on one project every 13-15 school days.
 These projects will be selected by the pupils at the start of the 14 days.
 They will be completed predominantly during school time and mentored by a teacher.